Homepage Pet Health Wildfire Smoke Season: Protecting Your Pet's Respiratory Health in Central Oregon

 When to Seek Veterinary Care

 Not every cough or sneeze during wildfire season requires an urgent visit, but some symptoms should never be ignored.
 If your dog or cat is breathing rapidly while at rest, struggling to breathe, making unusual sounds while inhaling or exhaling, or seems disoriented or unusually lethargic, those are signs that warrant prompt veterinary attention.
-Our urgent care services are available during business hours 8 am to 5 pm, Monday through Friday, to address respiratory concerns before they become more serious.
+Our urgent care services are available during business hours, 8 a.m. to 5 p.m., Monday through Friday, to address respiratory concerns before they become more serious, and our emergency veterinary care team is available for pets who develop severe breathing trouble outside those hours.

 Trust Pawtown Veterinary Care With Your Pet’s Health This Season